elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-best-practices-for-prescribing-medications-and-what-common-pitfalls-should-be-avoided.md

 url: /learn/nursing/questions/what-are-the-best-practices-for-prescribing-medications-and-what-common-pitfalls-should-be-avoided
 score: -1.0
 related_article1:
-    id: 169761
+    id: 169744
-    title: What are the nursing responsibilities and legal obligations in medication administration?
+    title: >-
+        How do nutrition and hydration impact patient recovery?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-nursing-responsibilities-and-legal-obligations-in-medication-administration
+    url: /learn/nursing/questions/how-do-nutrition-and-hydration-impact-patient-recovery
 related_article2:
+    id: 169752
+    title: >-
+        What are the key legal aspects of medicines management that nurses must be aware of?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-key-legal-aspects-of-medicines-management-that-nurses-must-be-aware-of
+related_article3:
     id: 169745
+    title: >-
-    title: What are the nutritional requirements and hydration standards for maintaining health?
+        What are the nutritional requirements and hydration standards for maintaining health?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-nutritional-requirements-and-hydration-standards-for-maintaining-health
-related_article3:
+related_article4:
-    id: 169760
+    id: 169767
-    title: What are the national guidelines for healthcare regulations, and how are they implemented?
+    title: >-
+        How do digital and print versions of the BNF differ, and how are updates and revisions managed?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-national-guidelines-for-healthcare-regulations-and-how-are-they-implemented
+    url: /learn/nursing/questions/how-do-digital-and-print-versions-of-the-bnf-differ-and-how-are-updates-and-revisions-managed
-related_article4:
+related_article5:
     id: 169749
+    title: >-
-    title: What are the differences between pharmacological and non-pharmacological pain management approaches?
+        What are the differences between pharmacological and non-pharmacological pain management approaches?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-differences-between-pharmacological-and-nonpharmacological-pain-management-approaches
-related_article5:
-    id: 169744
-    title: How do nutrition and hydration impact patient recovery?
-    subject: Nursing
-    url: /learn/nursing/questions/how-do-nutrition-and-hydration-impact-patient-recovery
 ---

 &nbsp;